pypeit/PypeIt/doc/spectrographs/lris.rst

 are too low (e.g., using internal flats rather than twilight flats with a higher signal in the blue).
-Therefore, if you use internal flats, be careful to inspect the slits defined by PypeIt as described in :doc:`master_edges`.
+Therefore, if you use internal flats, be careful to inspect the slits defined by PypeIt as described in :doc:`../master_edges`.

 If the defined slit(s) does not cover the portion of the illuminated detector where your source falls, you